mateors/docker/phpwebsite/README.md

 # Simple PHP Website

+## How to pull from docker hub
+> docker pull mateors/phpwebsite:latest

+## How to run from image
+> docker run -d -p 8082:80 --name MyPHPWebsite mateors/phpwebsite:latest

 I put together this project while introducing a friend of mine to PHP.
 I decided to clean it up a bit and put it on Github so anyone new to PHP can have a taste of a very simple and minimal website built with PHP.

 This project is meant for absolute beginners.
 I've intentionally kept it the most minimal possible while introducing some separation of concerns.